• Email

 Instructions

-• Cut 1 chicken thigh into bite sized pieces and season with salt, pepper and paprika, mirin and soy sauce.
+• Cut 1 chicken thigh into bite sized pieces and season with salt and pepper.

-• In a skillet, spray cooking oil and begin to sauté the minced garlic, onion, mushrooms, and corn for about 2-3 minutes.
+• In a skillet, melt the butter and sauté the garlic in it.
+Spray cooking oil and sauté the onion, carrots, and corn for about 2-3 minutes

 • Garnish with green onions and enjoy your Japanese garlic fried rice!